Dead Congregation: History

 On September 30, 2016, the band announced that they would release a new EP titled Sombre Doom on November 7th in collaboration with Norma Envagelium Diaboli, and on October 25 began streaming the EP.

+In 2018, the band stated that they were composing material for a new studio album.
+However, as of 2026 this has not come into fruition.
+The band has continued to tour, including a US tour with Phrenelith and Witch Vomit and in April 2023.
+The band played at Prague Death Mass in the fall of 2023.

 Musical style

 Dead Congregation play a style of death metal with significant emphasis on atmosphere rather than speed or technicality, and has been described as "uncompromisingly brutal in a subsuming, freeing way."
 Comparisons have been frequently made to death metal bands such as Incantation, Immolation, and Morbid Angel, and are often described as "old-school" death metal, in reference to their influence from older death metal styles.
 The band have stressed the importance of "feeling and atmosphere above all."
 Valtsanis said that "The same riff can sound completely different if you alter important factors such us sound, drumming, the way you hit the chords on the guitar and many more.
 But in the end it’s all about the atmosphere a recording creates, if it doesn’t ooze of death and morbidity then it shouldn’t be labeled as Death Metal simply because the vocals are distorted and the drums are fast."
 He went on to describe their sound as "just darkened Death Metal the way we perceive it as true."